White paper with word fact cutout layered over paper with word myth cutout

 5 Myths About College Classes You Should Ignore

-There are a lot of myths about college classes that students go into their higher education believing.
+There are a lot of myths about college classes that students go into higher education believing.
 Time to bust some myths for a better academic experience!

 College is much harder than high school—or, at least, that’s what people say.
 Is it true or just a myth?
-Turns out, there are a lot of myths about college academia and unfortunately, many students enter college unaware of them.
+Turns out, there are a lot of myths about college academia, and unfortunately, many students enter college unaware of them.
 It is crucial for a college freshman to understand what rumors of university-level classes are legitimate and which ones are just stereotypes.
 Any new college student can easily have a leg up on this exciting phase of their life by simply seeking out as much information as possible in advance.
 With that being said, there are many myths about college academics that need to be busted.
 Let’s take a look!

 1. You don’t have to go to every class